Saint John of the Cross, Priest and Doctor

 Patron Saint of contemplatives, mystics, and Spanish poets

-A priest’s ardent love of God is purified by contemplation and mistreatment
+A priest’s love of God is purified by the blue flames of contemplation and mistreatment

-The shock of the Protestant Reformation lit a purifying fire in the Catholic Church.
-Accretions were burned away that had silently accumulated over the centuries in the house of the Church like so much old furniture.
-Besides the universal reforms of the Council of Trent, men and women such as Saint John of the Cross were integral regional players in the Catholic Counter Reformation.
-This movement stripped dioceses and religious orders of all fat and then built up a lean and muscular Body of Christ that moved with purpose and vigor for the next four centuries.
+The Protestant Reformation sparked a purifying fire in the Catholic Church.
+Like a prairie fire scorches the thick grasses, thistle, and weeds, so the heat of the Counter-Reformation moved over the land, scorching the thicket of devotions, pious customs, and theological miscellania that had snagged and obscured the Church’s purest growth.
+Besides the universal reforms of the Council of Trent, men and women such as Saint John of the Cross were integral regional players in the Catholic Counter- Reformation.
+This movement stripped even mighty dioceses and religious orders of all padding, of all unnecessary raiment, and then built up a lean and muscular Body of Christ that moved with purpose and vigor for the next four centuries.
 But for many purifiers, including Saint John of the Cross, the price of such reform was steep and it was personal.
 Needed changes to his beloved Carmelites would mean the disruption of comfortable patterns of life.
 John’s ideas had enemies, and for his efforts he suffered exile, hunger, public lashings, imprisonment, and defamation from the hands of his own fellow Carmelites!

 Saint John of the Cross, your life of prayer was deepened by your life of suffering for the good of your Order.
 Through your writings on the mystery of God, may we come to love Him, if not understand Him, all the more.